fnproject/tutorials/grafana/README.md

 >bash run.bash
 >```

-Let it run whilst you watch the graphs update.
-All the metrics have the labels `fn_appname` and `fn_path` set to the application and route/path e.g. `/myfunc (myapp)` in the legend below each graph.
+Let it run while you watch the graphs update.
+All the metrics have the labels `fn_path` and `fn_appname` set to the route/path and application e.g. `/myfunc (myapp)` in the legend below each graph.
+You will see something like the following:

 ![user input](images/GrafanaDashboard3-1.png)

 >Note: If the container runs for a very short time there may be insufficient time to obtain statistics before the container terminates.
-So you may not see any metrics if your function is very quick and hence there is insufficient time for docker to obtain the statistics before the container in which the function was running is shut down.
+So you may not see any metrics if your function is very quick and hence gives docker insufficient time to obtain the statistics before the container running your function shuts down.

-Below is a sample Grafana Dashboard showing multiple functions:
+Below is a **sample** Grafana Dashboard showing multiple functions over a longer time duration:

 ![user input](images/GrafanaDashboard3.png)